Surgery to remove a testicle (orchidectomy) for testicular cancer

 You may have some discomfort, bruising and slight swelling around the scar for a couple of weeks.
 Taking painkillers will help with this.

-Wearing supportive underwear and loose trousers might help you feel more comfortable.
+Wearing supportive underwear and loose clothing might help you feel more comfortable.
 The hospital may give you a temporary scrotal support to wear if you feel very uncomfortable.

 You may have numbness around the area, but usually this will gradually improve.
-In some men, it may always feel a little different to the unaffected side.
+In some people, it may always feel a little different to the unaffected side.